percona/pmm-doc/docs/setting-up/server/podman.md

 !!! caution alert alert-warning "Caution"
     Podman support is currently in [technical preview](../../details/glossary.md#technical-preview) and is subject to change.

-How to run PMM Server with Podman on our [Docker image].
+How to run PMM Server with Podman on our [Docker image]

 !!! note alert alert-primary ""
     The tags used here are for the current release.
 Other [tags] are available.